RaDiO-AcTiVe8970/Computer_Graphics-Fall21-22/README.md

 ---

+## � What is CityFlow?

+**CityFlow** brings a virtual city to life with a complete day-night cycle animation.
+Watch as the sun moves across the sky, illuminating a bustling urban landscape with cars, trains, ships, and planes.
+Control the vehicles in real-time, trigger weather effects, and experience dynamic lighting that transitions naturally from sunrise to sunset and into night.

+This project is perfect for:
+- **Learning OpenGL graphics programming**
+- **Understanding animation and lighting systems**
+- **Computer graphics portfolio projects**
+- **Educational demonstrations of 3D graphics concepts**

+---

-## 🎬 Project Overview
+## �🎬 Project Overview

-This is a **Group 9 Final Project** for the Computer Graphics course.
-The application renders a complex 3D scene featuring:
+**CityFlow** is a Group 9 Final Project for the Computer Graphics course.
+This application renders a complex, interactive 3D scene featuring a complete day-night cycle with realistic environmental transitions.
+Watch as the city transitions from day to night with dynamic lighting, weather effects, and autonomous vehicle movement.

+The application showcases:

-- **Dynamic Environment**: Day/night cycle with realistic sky color transitions
+- **Dynamic Environment**: Realistic day/night cycle with sky color transitions
 - **Interactive Vehicles**: 3 controllable cars with independent speed control
 - **Transportation**: Animated train and ship with audio effects
-- **Atmospheric Effects**: Clouds, rain, wind, and dynamic lighting
+- **Atmospheric Effects**: Clouds, rain, wind, and dynamic lighting that follows the sun
-- **Architecture**: Buildings, windmills, towers, and trees
+- **Architecture**: Buildings, windmills, towers, and trees creating an urban landscape
 - **Water Bodies**: Rivers and boats with realistic movement
 - **Aviation**: Animated airplane traversing the sky